milesmaloney/pass-skill/README.md

 * "Where do the passes go?"
 * "How many available passes are there?"
 * "What do the passes cost?"
+* "I would like to select a specific ticket"
+* "I want to see more information about this ticket"
+* I want to look at this ticket in more detail"

 ## Credits
 milesmaloney